vazmiguel/syncfow/README.md

 ## Limitations with FileSystemWatcher Class and reasons for Its Non-Utilization
 When implementing this solution, some limitations were encountered with the FileSystemWatcher class provided by .NET.
 These limitations included:
-Unordered events.
-Even with synchronous call attempts to try delegating handlers synchronously, the result did not guarantee the order of events.
+*  Out-of-order events: Even with synchronous call attempts to try delegating handlers synchronously, the result did not guarantee the order of events.
-Missing events due to the fact that event handlers were busy while other similar events triggered (classic producer-consumer problem)
+*  Missing events: Due to the fact that event handlers were busy while other similar events triggered (classic producer-consumer problem).
-The inability to know determine what notify filter was triggered in what event.
+*  The inability to know determine what notify filter was triggered in what event.
 A possible workaround (if not for the unordered events) would have been to create multiple FileSystemWatcher filters, each one for each Notify Filter.

-Additionally, it did not provide comprehensive information about some file system events, particularly for operations like file moves or replacements.
+Additionally, it did not provide comprehensive information about some file system events, particularly for operations like file moves or replacements (that is however by design).
 The lack of detailed information and an out-of-order event made it challenging to accurately track these operations.

 ## Solution Approach